 Chapter Five compiles the information about the current situation regarding the education and training of all professionals in the building value chain, from vocational education, through higher education to finally lifelong education programmes.
 Continuously, Chapter Six gives an overview of the national project relevant to education of construction workforce.
-Together, these two sections give a comprehensive insight into the training and education of craftsmen, other on-site workers, installers of technical systems, as well as engineers in the construction sector and it in turn includes the national education/training system for the afore mentioned people, the bodies responsible for the education/training and are relevant for the sector.
+Together, these two sections give a comprehensive insight into the training and education of craftsmen, other on-site workers, installers of technical systems, as well as engineers in the construction sector and it in turn includes the national education/training system for the afore mentioned people, the bodies responsible for the education/training and the bodies that issue certificates as well as the institutions that offer education and are relevant for the sector.
 The existing courses and educational schemes for EE and RES in the realm of construction have as well been analysed.